Whose consent is required?

 2 the person’s mental or physical condition makes them incapable of properly considering the consent;

 3 the person has abandoned, deserted or persistently neglected or ill-treated the child;

-5 the person has for at least a year failed, without reasonable cause, to discharge parental obligations;
+5 the person has for at least a year failed, without a reasonable cause, to discharge their parental obligations;

-6 the person has a mental or physical disability preventing the needs of the child from being met;
+6 the person has a mental or physical disability that prevents them from being able to meet the needs of the child;

-7 for any reason the child is unlikely to be accepted into that family or to accept a family relationship with that person; and
+7 the child is unlikely to be accepted into that family or to accept a family relationship with that person, for any reason;

 8 there are any other special circumstances by reason of which the consent may be properly dispensed with (s 43 Adoption Act).